-Environmentally conscious designers Rikkert Paauw and Jet van Zwieten recently transformed several roll off dumpsters into unique meeting places using only recovered materials from the dumpsters themselves.
-Foundation Projects, the company behind the design, launched the project in April of this year in the heart of Ultrecht, Netherlands.
+Environmentally conscious designers Rikkert Paauw and Jet van Zwieten recently transformed several roll-off dumpsters into unique meeting places using only recovered materials from the dumpsters themselves.
+Foundation Projects, the company behind the design, launched the project in April, 2012 in the heart of Ultrecht, Netherlands.

 The project, called Straatlokaal, is the latest effort by the team at Foundation Projects aimed at promoting responsible waste removal, recycling and reusing.
 The team launched similar initiatives back in 2010 and 2011.

 Construction of the dumpster structures took about a week.
 Each building uses an upcycled dumpster as its foundation, and recycled/reused materials form the walls and ceiling.
 In all, the team constructed three such buildings to form a meeting pavilion right in the heart of Ultrecht’s Neude Center Square.